-Review: Smart compromises make the Galaxy S21 a killer $800 smartphone
+Samsung Galaxy S21 review: Less is less

 Samsung Galaxy S21 The competition

 If it weren't for the close proximity in release cycles, the Galaxy S21 almost feels like a direct sequel to the S20 FE, the latter of which kicked off Samsung's return to flat displays, plastic backings, and lower costs.
-We've seen the FE go on sale a number of times since its release just a few months ago, but at its base price of $700, it's only $100 cheaper than the Galaxy S21, and despite its larger display and battery, I'd still side with the S21, if only to get the newer Snapdragon 888 chipset and smaller, more attractive design.
+The S20 FE is getting even harder to find than the S21, and at $600 these days, you're most likely better off sticking with the S21, especially since it doesn't appear we're getting an S21 FE.
+If you still want to use a microSD card, the FE has one, and a slightly bigger screen, but the S21's deals on Samsung's website and at carriers make it a better value now.

 The "affordable flagship" space has become increasingly competitive over the last year, though, and Samsung is far from the only player.
-The OnePlus 8T is another option worth considering, particularly if you prefer a more traditional Android software experience over that of Samsung's One UI interface.
+The OnePlus 9 is another option worth considering, particularly if you prefer a more traditional Android software experience over that of Samsung's One UI interface.
 For less money, you'll get double the storage at 256GB, more RAM at 12GB, and comparable quad cameras — not to mention a 65W charger that comes in the box.

-While Google may not have the same huge lead in imaging that it used to take for granted, the Pixel 5 is another great choice for $100 cheaper than the S21.
-The display isn't nearly as impressive, and the Pixel 5 forgoes telephotography entirely.
-But it still takes excellent photos, receives Android updates sooner than any other phone, and has much better battery life.
+While Google may not have the same huge lead in imaging that it used to take for granted, the Google Pixel 6 is being announced on October 19, and will hopefully be available for purchase by the time you're reading this updated review.
+The Pixel 6 features a drastically new design compared to Pixels past, and it'll be the first to feature Google's new Tensor chipset.
+Most importantly, the Pixel 6 will feature the first major camera update in years, which paired with Google's computational photography could make the Pixel 6 the best camera experience on the market by a fair margin.

 Samsung Galaxy S21 Should you buy it?

-Note: This article was originally published in January 2021.
-It was updated in October 2021 with the following changes.